bdamota/README-Generator/README.md

 # README Genearator
-A command line application that dynamically generates a professional README.md file from the user's input using Node.js and the Inquirer package.
+A command-line application that dynamically generates a professional README.md file from the user's input using Node.js and the Inquirer package.

 ## Screenshot:
 ![image](https://github.com/bdamota/README-Generator/blob/master/Screen%20Shot%202020-07-19%20at%2012.57.18%20PM.png)